balladeer/effective-enigma/burrow/content/02_development.md

 The humidity opened my scales, relieving the itch of my molt; the tingles and prickles that the Shipyard's dry, processed air caused eased.

 Dim paths, marked by glowing paint filled with microbe nutrients, guided those who knew through the haphazard streets.
 Board underfoot, I pushed off, hovering along into the mist.

 Colors turned to streaks as I followed well-known signs.
 Two purple squares marked the way back to the school, an old warehouse laboratory that they'd turned into a school, dozens of clutches before I was hatched.
 I passed by with a wave, grateful that Teacher Kaysh---who was probably grateful to be home now that he had no one to keep in detention---had decided to let me off the hook tonight.

-From there, I turned toward "blue square over green circle", a winding path leading down the curved edge of the cave closer to the nadir far below, passing by many homes before depositing travlers at the market nearest my home.
+From there, I turned toward "blue square over green circle", a winding path leading down the curved edge of the cave toward the nadir far below, passing by many homes before depositing travlers at the market nearest my home.
 Shops and stalls selling everything from cloth and stoneware to feather-filled cages, racks of alien cuttlery, and fire-cooked food served to bring our communities together.

+At times, when passing a gap between buildings or when the trail turned back down a prominent rocky outcrop, the vastness of the enclosure opened up before me.
+The bioluminescent colonies streaked down and away, colorful streams marking wall and floor extending down below and then up from behind, a long, curved roundness that defined the shape of our lives in the silo.

+In the market, I stopped

 <!-- TODO: how does Sase feel during all of this? -->